Trace Features

 - input: the segment to be deleted.

-- output: nothing.
-The delete has no output segment by definition.
-So, the deleted node, once detached from the version text, will just retain its input segment feature.
+- output: left/right anchors.
+The delete operation has no output segment by definition; so, the deleted node, once detached from the version text, will just retain its input segment feature.
 Anyway, all deleted nodes have a standard

 - input: the anchor node gets an anchor feature.